mastodon/documentation/content/en/admin/install.md

 #### Installing the last dependencies {#installing-the-last-dependencies}

-Now to install Ruby and JavaScript dependencies:
+Now to install Ruby and JavaScript dependencies (change to subdir 'live' if you are not in it already):

 ```bash
 bundle config deployment 'true'